Xennonio/steganollamaphy/README.md

 4. The `/static` folder contains all the photos and icons used on the website, such as the images shown on the page, the default photo options that can be used in encryption, etc.

-5. In most codes there are enough comments to understand the encryption and decryption process, but a more detailed explanation can be found on the website itself: http://xenonio.pythonanywhere.com/about
+5. In most codes there are enough comments to understand the encryption and decryption process, but a more detailed explanation can be found on the <a href="http://xenonio.pythonanywhere.com/about">website itself</a>.

 ## Main Features